EvernodeXRPL/evernode-docs/docs/source/hosts/possible-errors.md

   - You can find how to transfer your host from [here](maintenance.md#transfer-the-host-registration).

 ## Error 2: Transfer failure
   - If you have transferred your account and failed while re installing Evernode, [Error 1](#error-1-reg_failure-not-registered) instructions are valid in this situation too.
-So, please go through them and check wether it has the solution for your issue.
+So, please go through them and check whether it has the solution for your issue.

 ## Error 3: Evernode update failure
   - If you failed in either manual `evernode update` command or Evernode automatic update.